-Grammatology is a company specialising in academic and research writing training in universities and other research institutions.
-Focusing on postgraduates and research staff, Grammatology provides training on writing complex research documents such as research articles, theses and dissertations.
-This also includes writing research for popular audiences through traditional and digital media.
+The Research Writer specialises in academic and research writing training in universities and other research institutions.
+Focusing on postgraduates and research staff, The Research Writer provides training on writing complex research documents such as research articles, theses and dissertations.
+Moreover, our training can include writing research for popular audiences through traditional and digital media.

 Training covers all aspects of writing from the minutia of grammar and punctuation to the complexities of document composition, effectively planning and managing evolving writing projects, and developing professional approaches to drafting and editing.

 All workshops can be delivered either for a mix of academic disciplines or with a disciplinary focus.
 Daniel has a lot of experience working with researchers across all disciplines, including STEM subjects, Arts and Humanities and the Social Sciences.